-Further to clause M7.6, the minimum monitoring period shall be 90 mins (i.e. not 30 mins to clause 6.3.4.4 (c) but 90 mins to clause (d)) and the allowable pressure drop is from the maximum rebound pressure achieved over the monitoring period, typically experienced within the first 30 mins.
+Further to clause M7.6, the minimum monitoring period shall be 90 minutes (i.e. not 30 minutes to clause 6.3.4.4 (c) but 90 minutes to clause (d)) and the allowable pressure drop is from the maximum rebound pressure achieved over the monitoring period, typically experienced within the first 30 minutes.